Generic Name: lamivudine (la-MIV-ue-deen)

-- LAB TESTS, including liver and kidney function tests, may be performed while you use Epivir-HBV.
+- LAB TESTS may be performed while you use Epivir-HBV.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Epivir-HBV while you are pregnant.
 Epivir-HBV is found in breast milk.
 Do not breast-feed while taking Epivir-HBV.